27 Useful Tips to Overcome Your Fear of Public Speaking

 21) Avoid Talking Too Fast

 Talking fast during a speech interferes with your breathing patterns.
 If you talk too fast you will breathe less.
-Feeling short of breath will make you panicked.
+Feeling short of breath will make you panicked and more susceptible to fear.
 Practice slowing down when you speak, and you will be more calm and relaxed.

 22) Make Your Nervous Energy Work for You

 Learn to channel your nervous energy into positive energy.
 Being nervous is a form of adrenaline.
-You can use it in a positive way to help give an impassioned presentation.
+You can use it in a positive way to help give an impassioned presentation during public speaking events.

 23) Pay Any Price and Spend Any Amount of Time to Speak Well